 Matte hybrid manicure – step 2: base application

-3. To extend the durability of a hybrid manicure we use a primer, which binds the plate to the base very firmly.
+3. To improve the durability of a hybrid manicure we use a primer, which binds the plate to the base very firmly.
 Gentle Free Acid Primer usually works best, because it doesn’t have a negative impact even on a damaged plate.
 The exception is excessively sweaty or oily nails (which happens e.g. in case of hormonal changes) – then the stronger Acid Primer will be the better choice.

-4. We apply the base adjusted to the needs of the client after 40-60 seconds.
+4. We apply the base to the needs of the client after 40-60 seconds.
 Indigo offers a wide range of bases: Ultra Strong Base strengthens and protects the nail, Removable Base prolongs colour stability, Liquid Base copes well with a problematic plate, and we don’t even have to introduce Protein Base – you already know that it provides a perfect look even for weak and damaged nails.

 Matte hybrid manicure – step 3: colour application